Society sparkle: Nancy Astor and Ann Fleming’s diamond jewellery makes a splash at auction

 ‘Cartier has long been recognised as the name behind some of the world’s most important jewels and the Astor turquoise and diamond tiara dates to a period when Cartier London were at the height of their creative prowess,' she said.
 ‘Cartier were later commissioned to produce a similar tiara for Nancy’s sister.
 However, the design of Nancy Astor’s tiara is truly unique.
 The distinctive plumes, leaves and scrolls carved in turquoise were drawn from Egyptian, Indian and Persian motifs, which were extensively explored by Cartier throughout the early 20th century.
 The firm’s Eastern inspired jewels became hugely fashionable as a result.’

 However, if tiaras aren’t your thing, worry not.
-Along with Astor's tiara, there is another opportunity to own a piece of fashion history, once worn be a woman with a life that was equally interwoven with glamour and scandal.
-Vintage Van Cleef & Arpels pieces, once owned by Ann Fleming, are going under the hammer in Dreweatts's Fine Jewellery sale on June 12.
-They will be auctioning off a sapphire and diamond brooch and earring set that belonged to Ian Fleming's only wife.
+Along with Astor's tiara, there was another significant piece of fashion history sold recently, a piece which was once worn by a woman with a life that was equally interwoven with glamour and scandal.
+Vintage Van Cleef & Arpels pieces, once owned by Ann Fleming, went under the hammer in Dreweatts's Fine Jewellery sale on June 12.
+The sapphire and diamond brooch and earring set sold for £32,000 and belonged to Ian Fleming's only wife.
 Not so Ann — she had more of a Bond-type approach to romance (Fleming was her third husband).

 Ann Fleming's jewellery.